 PCC's Mission, Values, and Vision statements were most recently updated during the development of the 2021 - 2031 College Strategic Plan.
-These revised statements and the Strategic Plan were approved by the College Board of Trustees in August 2021.
+These revised statements and the Strategic Plan were approved by the College Board of Trustees on August 3, 2021.